News and Updates

 - Current Projects

-Recent reports indicate a high likelihood of new travel bans that could restrict individuals from certain countries from entering the U.S. ISEO urges students, scholars, and their families to carefully evaluate international travel plans at this time.
+We understand your concerns about making travel plans given the ongoing uncertainty.
+As new administrative actions continue to unfold, ISEO strongly urges students, scholars, and their families to carefully evaluate international travel plans at this time.
 U.S. immigration policy remains unpredictable and subject to rapid changes, so we encourage our community to stay informed and consult an ISEO advisor for any specific case questions or concerns.

 I am traveling internationally or am currently located abroad.
 What do I need to prepare to re-enter the U.S.?